 Survey a site of your choosing

-If you cannot access any of the priority blocks, but you can access a site that you can regularly survey, that is okay!
+If you cannot access any of the historic sites, but you can access a site that you can regularly survey, that is okay!
 This is still valuable data.

 Steps:

 - Review the manual we have provided.
-You will still follow these survey protocols, just not in a priority block.
+You will still follow these survey protocols, just not at a historic site.

 - Submit your data to the Vermont Lady Beetle Atlas on iNaturalist.